vvvar/LeoBar/README.md

 ![screenshot](assets/screenshot.png)

+## Motivation

+I'm learning German at the moment and Leo.org is my primary disctionary.
+I found it useful to have it accessible from menu bar so i could quickly open/close it without switching tabs in a browser.
+Did it for myself initially and then thought that it could be usefult to share it.

 ## Supported Platforms

 - macOS
     - Both Intel and Apple Silicon are supported.
-    - Tested with macOS 12 Monterey.
+    - Tested with macOS 12 Monterey and macOS 13 Ventura.
-    - macOS Ventura support is not yet confirmed.
 - Windows
     - Tested with Windows 10
     - Windows 11 support is not yet confirmed.